Cromer: Transport

 The railway came to Cromer in 1877, with the opening of Cromer High station by the Great Eastern Railway.
 Ten years later, a second station, Cromer Beach, was opened by the Midland and Great Northern Joint Railway, bringing visitors in from the East Midlands; only this station remains today and it was renamed Cromer in 1969, following the closure of Cromer High station.
 Direct services were operated from London, Manchester, Leicester, Birmingham, Leeds, Peterborough and Sheffield.
 The now-closed Cromer tunnel linked Beach station with the Mundesley line to the east; it was the only railway tunnel to be built in Norfolk.

 Bus services are provided by Sanders Coaches, which link the town with local destinations including Norwich, Sheringham, Holt, Wells-next-the-sea and North Walsham.

 The A140 links Cromer with Norwich, the A148 (direct) and A149 (coast road) to King's Lynn, and the A149 to the Norfolk Broads and Great Yarmouth.
 The B1159 is a coastal road out towards Mundesley.

 The nearest airport is Norwich International Airport.
 A private airfield, Northrepps Aerodrome, is located 3 mi south-east of the town.

 Education

 Cromer Academy is the town's only secondary school.
 It educates children aged 11 to 16.
 For sixth-form education, children travel to Sheringham, Paston College in North Walsham, or Norwich.
 The town also has a junior school educating children from 5 to 11 years of age, an infants school (Suffield Park infants) and an attached nursery.

 Media

 Local news and television programmes are provided by BBC East and ITV Anglia.
-Television signals are received from either one of the two local relay transmitters (Overstrand and West Runston).
+Television signals are received from either one of the two local relay transmitters (Overstrand and West Runton).

 Local radio stations are BBC Radio Norfolk on 95.6 FM, Heart East on 102.4 FM, Greatest Hits Radio East (formerly North Norfolk Radio) on 103.2 FM, and Poppyland Community Radio, a community online based station which broadcast from the town.

 The town is served by the local newspapers, North Norfolk News and Eastern Daily Press.